yanxueqing621/RCE_project/README.md

 ## Example and Usage
 ### 1. call transcriptomic-wide Ψ site from PRAISE sequecing method
 After obtained raw data of the PRAISE sequencing, we firstly need to call transcriptomic-wide Ψ sites according published PRAISE-pipeline (https://github.com/Zhe-jiang/PRAISE).
 This step is time-consuming, which usually need several days.
 Here, we have provided a example file in data dir ("gce_sudoU_sites.xls").
-The content of each column in the file is as follows:
+The content of each column in the outfile is as follows:

 | Columns | Interpretation |
 | :---: | :---: |